Marc “Forge” Forgione

 GM / Sommelier

-In June 2008 when Restaurant Marc Forgione opened in New York, Matthew Conway was brought in to create a beverage program that articulated the restaurant’s approach to fine dining.
-As the General Manager and Sommelier, Conway offered an intuitive, inventive and carefully constructed selection of approachable wines to compliment Forgione’s dishes.
-Like Forgione, Conway trained professionally in France and their dual commitment to world-class service is felt from the moment guests walk into the dining room.
+At Restaurant Marc Forgione New York City, Matthew Conway designed a beverage program that articulates the restaurant’s approach to fine dining offering an intuitive, inventive and carefully constructed selection of approachable wines to compliment Forgione’s dishes.

 Friends and Partners